dijkstracula/pwllt/notes.md

 assert(/* TODO: a sensible postcondition */);
 ```

-We could put all sorts of expressions in there: `y == 3`, `y >= 0`, `x
+We could put all sorts of expressions in there: `y == 3`, `y >= 0`, `x == 0`,
-== 0`, `42 == 42`.
-Broadly, we have an SMT analogy to type checking,
+`42 == 42`.
+Broadly, we have an SMT analogy to type checking, but not a really
-but not a really good one for reconstruction.
-We would need to do
+good one for reconstruction.
+We would need to do something clever in order to
-something clever in order to build a tool that could come up with a good
-postcondition for us like this.
+build a tool that could come up with a good postcondition for us like this.

-Already you might be able to see that this lets us express things that
+Already you might be able to see that this lets us express things that depend
-depend on program expressions, just like what we wanted dependent types
-to do for us.
+on program expressions, just like what we wanted dependent types to do for us.
 Feels promising...?

 # Text: the paper proper

-One of the things I love about being a systems person is that it's
+One of the things I love about being a systems person is that it's generally
-generally fairly easy as a practitioner to pick up, say, the MapReduce
+fairly easy as a practitioner to pick up, say, the MapReduce paper or the Xen
-paper or the Xen hypervisor paper or whatever and get the high order
-bits out of the paper.
+hypervisor paper or whatever and get the high order bits out of the paper.

 PL is a lot more theoretic, so it's a lot harder to grok!
-Right off the
+Right off the bat it
-bat it kind of feels like we're in trouble.
-The _abstract_ name-drops
+kind of feels like we're in trouble.
+The _abstract_ name-drops HM, predicate
-HM, predicate abstraction, dependent types, safety properties,
+abstraction, dependent types, safety properties, refinement, ...
-refinement=

-To be clear, this isn't a criticism of the paper - it's written for an
+To be clear, this isn't a criticism of the paper - it's written for an academic
-academic PL audience and people in those communities would know what
+PL audience and people in those communities would know what these things are,
-these things are, but it just means we have to do a bit of the legwork
-to work up to this ourselves.
+but it just means we have to do a bit of the legwork to work up to this
+ourselves.

-So, our goal for this section is to actually dig into the paper, and see
+So, our goal for this section is to actually dig into the paper, and see how
-how the best parts of our three non-solutions actually feed into their
+the best parts of our three non-solutions actually feed into their work.
-work.

 ## Refinement types are dependent types

-Let me introduce a particular kind of dependent type to you: a
+Let me introduce a particular kind of dependent type to you: a _refinement
-_refinement type_ is the pairing of an ordinary, polymorphic type
+type_ is the pairing of an ordinary, polymorphic type (called the _base type_)
-(called the _base type_) with a logical predicate that _refines_ it. {v:
+with a logical predicate that _refines_ it. {v: int | 0 <= v ∧ v < n} refines
-int | 0 <= v ∧ v < n} refines the base type of the integers to be bound
+the base type of the integers to be bound between 0 and some other value n.
-between 0 and some other value n.
-Since n is a program-level term, a
+Since n is a program-level term, a refinement type is also a dependent type.
-refinement type is also a dependent type.
-In fact, it's `Fin n` from a
-few minutes ago!
+In fact, it's `Fin n` from a few minutes ago!

-Refinement predicates are boolean predicates over program values of
+Refinement predicates are boolean predicates over program values of integer,
-integer, boolean, and array types.
-The paper calls these "logical
+boolean, and array types.
+The paper calls these "logical qualifiers".
+As it
-qualifiers".
-As it happens, those are theories we'd find in a decidable
+happens, those are theories we'd find in a decidable SMT solver!
-SMT solver!

-Remember before that our big problem with dependent types: In the limit,
+Remember before that our big problem with dependent types: In the limit, we
-we placed no restrictions on what sorts of expressions a type could
+placed no restrictions on what sorts of expressions a type could depend on.
-depend on.
-But, because our logical language in the refinement part is
+But, because our logical language in the refinement part is decidable,
-decidable, _typechecking is also automatically decidable too_.
-And,
+_typechecking is also automatically decidable too_.
+And, as we'll see soon,
-as we'll see soon, we can use an interesting approach called _predicate
+we can use an interesting approach called _predicate abstraction_ to come up
-abstraction_ to come up with a way for decidable _type reconstruction_
+with a way for decidable _type reconstruction_ too!
-too!

-In the words of Rondon et al, `type checking [over a constraint domain]
+In the words of Rondon et al, `type checking [over a constraint domain] is
-is shown to be decidable modulo the decidability of the domain`.
+shown to be decidable, modulo the decidability of the domain`.

-It's funny to me looking back that the authors don't make a huge deal
+It's funny to me looking back that the authors don't make a huge deal about
-about using SMT solvers in their type system in this paper.
-With the
+using SMT solvers in their type system in this paper.
+With the benefit of
-benefit of hindsight, it's a really key advancement!
+hindsight, it's a really key advancement!

 ## Divide and Conquer

-In terms of a solution strategy, there's something really nice about
+In terms of a solution strategy, there's something really nice about having a
-having a refinement type be this tuple of a base type and a predicate.
+refinement type be this tuple of a base type and a predicate.
+We can use a
-We can use a traditional type system to check and reconstruct the
+traditional type system to check and reconstruct the base type, (In the paper
-base type, (In the paper that's "step 1"), and use SMT-based techniques
+that's "step 1"), and use SMT-based techniques to check and reconstruct the
-to check and reconstruct the constraint that the refinement represents
-("steps 2 and 3").
+constraint that the refinement represents ("steps 2 and 3").

 # Solvent

-Of course the downside of coming from a systems background is that you
+Of course the downside of coming from a systems background is that you pick up,
-pick up, say again, the MapReduce or Xen paper, but it's extremely
+say again, the MapReduce or Xen paper, but it's extremely nontrivial to go off
-nontrivial to go off and implement the described system in order to play
+and implement the described system in order to play around with the ideas
-around with the ideas yourself.
-It was kind of a revelation to start
-transitioning into a PL person when I started my PhD and to realise
+yourself.
+It was kind of a revelation to start transitioning into a PL person
-"hey, with a bit of elbow grease, you can actually teach yourself how
+when I started my PhD and to realise "hey, with a bit of elbow grease, you can
-these things work by rebuilding them!"
+actually teach yourself how these things work by rebuilding them!"

-So, what I've got here is a tiny liquid types system that a friend of
+So, what I've got here is a tiny liquid types system that a friend of mine and
-mine and I wrote a few years ago.
-It handles typechecking most of the
+I wrote a few years ago.
+It handles typechecking most of the simple examples
-simple examples in the paper, which was enough for our purposes (please
+in the paper, which was enough for our purposes (please do not rely on it for
-do not rely on it for your production system's type safety.)
-It also
+your production system's type safety.)
+It also has _many_ bugs that I hit
-has _many_ bugs that I hit while preparing this talk, so hopefully I
-will steer us away from those.
+while preparing this talk, so hopefully I will steer us away from those.

-We built it exactly for this reason: we both learn best by doing, so we
+We built it exactly for this reason: we both learn best by doing, so we did the
-did the thing that would teach ourselves the technique well enough to
+thing that would teach ourselves the technique well enough to explain it to
-explain it to others!
+others!

-Sammy totally went ham on this implementation, and he's the reason why
+Sammy totally went ham on this implementation, and he's the reason why it's so
-it's so good.
+good.
 Thanks, Sammy, if you're tuning in!

 ## Typechecking, abstractly

-So the funny thing about PL papers, coming from the systems world, is
+So the funny thing about PL papers, coming from the systems world, is that in
-that in theory everything you need to know in the paper is in two
+theory everything you need to know in the paper is in two figures.
-figures.
-Technically, in this paper, it's four, but one figure is
+Technically, in this paper, it's four, but one figure is pseudocode, so.
-pseudocode, so.

 ## Figure 2: Syntax

 There's a joke that all programming languages are is defining syntax and
 defining semantics.
-I'm showing Figure 2 not because we have to walk
+I'm showing Figure 2 not because we have to walk through
-through every little detail of the syntax, but to point out that syntax
+every little detail of the syntax, but to point out that syntax really can
-really can circumscribe the expressiveness of your technique.
+circumscribe the expressiveness of your technique.

-The first part describes what kind of expressions we want to typecheck;
+The first part describes what kind of expressions we want to typecheck; they're
-they're more or less exactly the ones you expect; the actual paper
+more or less exactly the ones you expect; the actual paper typechecks ML rather
-typechecks ML rather than, of course, Python, so that means this is
+than, of course, Python, so that means this is where we might learn that the
-where we might learn that the typechecker only handles recursion and no
-loops, and, doesn't consider mutable variables.
+typechecker only handles recursion and no loops, and, doesn't consider mutable

-### Base Types
+variables.

-In particular, I want to draw your attention to "base types": recalling
+In particular, I want to draw your attention to "base types": recalling the
-the definition of refinement types, figure 2 tells us that their type
+definition of refinement types, figure 2 tells us that their type system only
-system only allows for base types to be `int` or `bool`.
+allows for base types to be `int` or `bool`.
+Remember, this is a research

-In the paper, the only valid base types are int and bool.
-Remember, this
-is a research prototype and not a full-fledged production type system,
+prototype and not a full-fledged production type system, so it's okay if there
-so it's okay if there are some gaping holes in what sorts of programs
+are some gaping holes in what sorts of programs they typecheck, so long as we
-they typecheck, so long as we don't lose soundness.
-After all, you can
+don't lose soundness.
+After all, you can flesh out the type system in the
-flesh out the type system in the inevitable followup works!
+inevitable followup works!

-### Liquid refinements

-They also describe here, precisely, what can appear in the refinement
-section: This is also described recursively: it's either a logical
-qualifier drawn from this Q-star thing, or a conjunction of refinments.

-Now by this point in the paper they have formally defined Q-star, but I
-deliberately haven't yet, at least not beyond "well it somehow relates
-to a theory that an SMT solver exposes".
-Figures like this are great
-signposts for when you're reading a paper but maybe missed a step:
-being able to notice "hey, what's this piece of syntax I don't know?" is
-super useful when you're piecing a paper together.

 ## Figure 3: Semantics???